contactlab/contacthub-sdk-nodejs/README.md

 });
 ```

-Refer to the ContactHub documentation for further details.
+See the Contacthub documentation for further details.

 ## Examples

-Check the [example](example/) folder for a simple example app.
+Check the [example](example/) folder for a simple app example.

 ## Contributing to this library

 ### Running tests

-Run unit tests with `npm test`, or `npm run test-watch` to enable watch mode.
+Run unit tests with `npm test`, or `npm run test-watch`, to enable watch mode.

-Run e2e tests with `npm run e2e`, or `npm run e2e-watch` to enable watch mode.
+Run e2e tests with `npm run e2e`, or `npm run e2e-watch`' to enable watch mode.

+**Note:**

-**Note:** to run e2e test you need to authenticate to the API.
-Put a valid
+To run an e2e test, you need to be authenticated with the API.
+Insert a valid
-workspaceId, nodeId and token in environment variables:
+workspaceId, nodeId and token in the environment variables:

 ```sh
 export CONTACTHUB_TEST_TOKEN="..."